-In addition to two letters of recommendation, the application to Wharton’s MBA Program for Executives requires a Sponsorship letter.
+In addition to a letter of recommendation, the application to Wharton’s MBA Program for Executives requires a Sponsorship letter.
 This letter is from someone at your organization who has the authority to sign off on the time commitment involved in the program and indicates if you are receiving any financial support.

 Here are the steps to request a Sponsorship letter from your employer:

 - In the “Program Specific Information” section of the online application, enter the requested details about your sponsor.
 The questions include their name, job title, and address as well as the level of financial sponsorship they are providing, if any.

 - In the next section, called “Sponsorship Request,” fill out the request form.
 This triggers an email to your sponsor.